UMN-LATIS/ChimeIn2.0/README.md

 To get started, copy "env-demo" to ".env" in the root of the project.

-Run "docker-compose up" to begin the process of building the docker images.
+Run `docker-compose up` to begin the process of building the docker images.
 Once they're built, the application will be running on http://localhost:8000.

-Once the application is running, run `docker-compose exec app php artisan migrate` to run the database migrations, and then `docker-compose exec app php artisan key:generate` to great an application key.
+Once the application is running, run `docker-compose exec app php artisan migrate` to run the database migrations, and then `docker-compose exec app php artisan key:generate` to create an application key.

 ## Using the application